hyperxpro/NettyC10M/README.md

 # NettyC10M
-Server and Client code for simulating C10M with Netty
+Server code for simulating C10M with Netty